SharePoint: Intranet and social network

 A SharePoint intranet or intranet portal is a way to centralize access to enterprise information and applications.
 It is a tool that helps an organization manage its internal communications, applications and information more easily.
 By providing the tools to capture and share explicit knowledge in an organisation, Microsoft claims organizational improvements in employee training, employee engagement, business process management, organizational communication, and crisis management.
-These capabilites are usually centered around "Communication sites" (previously, "Publishing sites").
+These capabilities are usually centered around "Communication sites" (previously, "Publishing sites").

 Group collaboration

 SharePoint contains team collaboration groupware capabilities, including: document / file management, project scheduling (integrated with Outlook and Project), and other information tracking.
 This capability is centred around "team sites".
 Team sites are created whenever a Microsoft Teams team is created, but they are also created independently of these, and have been a feature of SharePoint since 2001.

-File hosting service (personal cloud)

-SharePoint sites are the hosting infrastructure for OneDrive For Business, which allows storage and synchronization of an individual's personal work documents, as well as public/private file sharing of those documents.
+Storage in Microsoft 365

+SharePoint stores most content in a Microsoft 365 tenant.
+OneDrive is a per-user SharePoint site, Microsoft Teams channel files reside in a SharePoint site provisioned per team, and Microsoft Loop components are stored in OneDrive, SharePoint, or SharePoint Embedded containers.
+Microsoft Graph exposes this content as a unified API.

+SharePoint Embedded, generally available since May 2024, exposes the same storage platform as a headless service for third-party applications, which hold data in tenant-bound containers accessed through Microsoft Graph.

+Search and AI

+Microsoft Search is the tenant-wide search runtime over SharePoint and other Microsoft 365 content, and Microsoft 365 Copilot grounds responses in the same content through a permissions-trimmed semantic index.
+Both honour SharePoint permissions at site, list, item, and file level.
+SharePoint agents, generally available since November 2024, are scoped retrieval agents stored as .agent files; each site has a default agent and users with edit rights can create custom ones, all inheriting the underlying SharePoint permissions and sensitivity labels.